 Sections of the building began to collapse as the fire weakened its structure, complicating rescue operations and heightening safety concerns for both firefighters and survivors.

-Thermal cameras and special cutting equipment were used to begin entering the burned interior once the flames mainly been extinguished.
+Thermal cameras and special cutting equipment were used to begin entering the burned interior once the flames had mainly been extinguished.

 Authorities have cautioned that the entire building remains extremely unstable, with cracked pillars and weakened walls posing an ongoing risk.